Tomatoes: Sowing, Planting, Care, and Harvest

 → Also read our feature on the tomato fruitworm.

-Tomatoes are propagated by sowing.
-You can harvest your own tomato seeds, dry them in the shade and store them in a paper bag in a cool, airy place.
-However, it is essential to only harvest seeds from non-hybrid tomatoes, i.e. non-F1 varieties.
-Indeed, F1 hybrid seeds are not reproducible.
+Tomatoes can be propagated by sowing.
+You can harvest your own tomato seeds, dry them in the shade, and store them in a paper bag in a cool, well-ventilated place.
+However, it is essential to only harvest seeds from non-hybrid tomatoes, i.e., non-F1 varieties.
+Indeed, F1 hybrid seeds are non-reproducible.

 Tomatoes can also be propagated by taking cuttings from pinched side shoots.
-Once these side shoots have been removed, simply trim the lower leaves and place them in a glass of water or directly into potting compost.
-After a week or two, roots will have formed and they can be planted out in the garden.
+Once these side shoots have been removed, simply strip the lower leaves and place them in a glass of water or directly into compost.
+After a week or two, roots will have formed, and they can be planted out in the ground.

-As a member of the Solanaceae family, tomatoes do not get along well with potatoes, aubergines, or peppers, which are also part of the same family, nor with fennel, beetroot, or maize.
+As a member of the Solanaceae family, tomatoes do not pair well with potatoes, aubergines, or peppers, which are also part of the same family, nor with fennel, beetroot, or maize.

 On the other hand, they thrive alongside vegetables such as asparagus, leeks, carrots, peas, as well as lettuces, spinach, and radishes, which will benefit from their shade.
-The trio of onion, garlic, and shallot is particularly beneficial in protecting tomatoes from fungal diseases.
+The trio of onions, garlic, and shallots is particularly beneficial for protecting tomatoes from fungal diseases.

-Don’t hesitate to plant aromatic herbs near your tomatoes, such as basil, parsley, mint, chives, or sage, which help deter pests.
+Feel free to plant aromatic herbs near your tomatoes, such as basil, parsley, mint, chives, or sage, which repel insects.

-Finally, plant French marigolds (Tagetes) close to your tomato plants—their strong scent repels the main tomato pests—or nasturtiums, which attract aphids away from your crops.
+Finally, plant French marigolds (Tagetes) near your tomato plants; their strong scent deters the main pests of tomatoes.
+Alternatively, plant nasturtiums, which attract aphids.

 → Learn more with the 10 best companion plants for tomatoes.

 Tomatoes are ready for harvest when they are fully red (or yellow, or green…), typically from July to October, or even as early as June for the earliest varieties.
 Simply twist the tomato gently to detach it from the plant.
-To encourage ripening of the last tomatoes towards the end of summer, remove the leaves that may be shading them from the sun’s rays.
+To encourage the ripening of the last tomatoes towards the end of summer, remove the leaves that might block them from the sun’s rays.

-In autumn, if you still have green tomatoes left, pick them and allow them to ripen indoors in a conservatory or wrapped in newspaper.
+In autumn, if you still have a few green tomatoes left, pick them and let them finish ripening indoors in a conservatory, or wrapped in newspaper.
 You can also turn them into pesto or green tomato jam.

 Tomatoes can be stored for 4 to 5 days in the fridge’s vegetable drawer.
-Alternatively, you can preserve them by sterilising for canning, sun-drying them and storing them in olive oil, or freezing them—either raw or blanched.
+Alternatively, you can sterilise them for canning, dry them in the open air and store them in olive oil, or freeze them, either raw or blanched.

 The Benefits of Tomatoes

-The tomato is a vegetable-fruit that is very low in calories but rich in fibre, potassium and vitamins A, C and E. They also contain a good dose of antioxidants.
-However, they are highly acidic and may cause gastric issues.
+The tomato is a vegetable-fruit that is very low in calories but rich in fibre, potassium, and vitamins A, C, and E. They also contain a good dose of antioxidants.
+However, they are very acidic and can cause gastric issues.

 Frequently asked questions

-From a botanical perspective, the tomato is a fruit, as it results from the transformation of a flower.
-Moreover, the tomato contains the seeds.
-In contrast, a vegetable comes from leaves, stems, tubercles, roots...
-However, the tomato is considered a vegetable in culinary terms.
-This is why it is commonly referred to as a fruit-vegetable, a term that strikes a compromise.
+From a botanical perspective, the tomato is a fruit, as it is the result of a flower's transformation.
+Additionally, the tomato contains the seeds.
+In contrast, a vegetable comes from leaves, stems, tubercles, roots, etc. However, in culinary terms, the tomato is considered a vegetable.
+This is why it is commonly referred to as a "fruit-vegetable," a term that strikes a compromise.

 Comments